Malfurra/Malfurra/readme.md

 <li>🤝 Looking to collaborate on: Beginner-friendly open-source projects</li>
 <li>📫 How to reach me: mallownly@gmail.com!</li>

-<p>I’m eager to connect with others in the tech community and share what I learn along the way!
+<p>I’m eager to connect with others in the tech community and share what I learn along the way!</p>

 ___